CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/creating-cross-data-center-firewall-policies.md

 ### General Notes

  * In the current iteration customers cannot apply Firewall ACL's to traffic traversing cross data center policies.
- * Each CenturyLink Cloud Data Center location provides unique private IP networks to customers.
+ * Each Lumen Cloud Data Center location provides unique private IP networks to customers.
 This eliminates the risk of overlapping IP space, hence no NAT is required in the implementation.
  * Policies between sub-accounts must be made from the shared parent account.

 ### Connecting Networks within a Single Account

-1. [Create network VLAN(s)](../CenturyLink Cloud/creating-and-deleting-vlans.md) in each of the respective CenturyLink Cloud Data Centers.
+1. [Create network VLAN(s)](../CenturyLink Cloud/creating-and-deleting-vlans.md) in each of the respective Lumen Cloud Data Centers.
-2. Validate the networks are in place in your CenturyLink Cloud account using the **Network** menu item and selecting the appropriate Data Center.
+2. Validate the networks are in place in your Lumen Cloud account using the **Network** menu item and selecting the appropriate Data Center.
 In the sample below, networks exists in both UC1 (Santa Clara) & DE1 (Germany).

   ![validate network](../../images/creating-cross-data-center-firewall-policies-02.png)